Karl-Anthony Towns: 2024–25 season: Eastern Conference Finals appearance

 On January 25, 2025, Towns was named as an Eastern Conference starter for the 2025 NBA All-Star Game.
 On February 12, Towns scored 44 points and grabbed 10 rebounds in a 149–148 overtime win over the Atlanta Hawks.
 He recorded 40 points in consecutive games for the first time in his career.
 Towns also joined Patrick Ewing, Bernard King, Carmelo Anthony and Jalen Brunson as the only Knicks players with at least 40 points in consecutive games.
 On March 25, Towns put up his first triple-double as a Knick with 26 points, 12 rebounds, and 11 assists in a 128–113 win over the Dallas Mavericks.

-In Game 1 of the Eastern Conference Finals, Towns delivered a playoff career-high 35 points along with 12 rebounds, though the Knicks fell short in a 138–135 overtime loss to the Indiana Pacers.
-In Game 3 of the Eastern Conference Finals, Towns scored 20 of his 24 points in the fourth quarter, grabbed 15 rebounds, and helped lead the Knicks to a 106–100 comeback win over the Indiana Pacers after trailing by as many as 20 points.
+In Game 1 of the Eastern Conference finals, Towns delivered a playoff career-high 35 points along with 12 rebounds, though the Knicks fell short in a 138–135 overtime loss to the Indiana Pacers.
+In Game 3 of the Eastern Conference finals, Towns scored 20 of his 24 points in the fourth quarter, grabbed 15 rebounds, and helped lead the Knicks to a 106–100 comeback win over the Pacers, after trailing by as many as 20 points.
 He also became just the second Knick in the play-by-play era to score 20 or more points in the fourth quarter of a postseason game, the first being Jalen Brunson.
-The Knicks would go on to lose to the Pacers in six games despite Towns' 22-point and 14-rebound outing in a 125–108 close-out loss in Game 6.
+The Knicks would go on to lose to the Pacers in six games, despite Towns's 22-point and 14-rebound outing in a 125–108 close-out loss in Game 6.

-2025–26 season
+2025–26 season: NBA Cup champion and NBA champion

 On June 4, 2025, it was announced that Towns had undergone treatment for a bruised left knee, and surgery to repair ligament damage in his left finger.

+On November 3, 2025, Towns recorded 33 points, 13 rebounds and five assists in a 119–102 win over the Washington Wizards.
+He became only the 6th player in NBA history to reach 15,000 points, 7,000 rebounds, and 2,000 assists before the age of 30, joining Kareem Abdul-Jabbar, Charles Barkley, Kevin Garnett, Giannis Antetokounmpo, and Nikola Jokić.
+Towns also became the youngest player in NBA history to record 15,000+ points, 7,000+ rebounds, and 1,000+ three-pointers, reaching the milestone almost a year younger than the previous record holder, Dirk Nowitzki.
+On December 16, 2025, Towns posted 16 points and 11 rebounds to help the Knicks secure a 124–113 victory over the San Antonio Spurs in the NBA Cup Final, earning selection to the All-Tournament Team.
+On December 23, Towns scored a season-high 40 points and grabbed 13 rebounds in the Knicks’ 115–104 loss to his former team, the Minnesota Timberwolves.
+On February 1, 2026, Towns was named to his sixth All-Star Game as an Eastern Conference reserve.
+On April 1, Towns recorded his fourth career triple-double, and second as a Knick, finishing with 20 points, 11 rebounds, and 11 assists in a 130–119 win over the Memphis Grizzlies.